Ojamu Launches on Uniswap After Successful IDO Launch - NewsBreak

 Ojamu Launches on Uniswap After Successful IDO Launch

-Ojamu is excited to announce the listing of its native OJA token on the Uniswap platform after selling out its IDO in minutes in the first-ever triple IDO on the PAID/IGNITION Global, Asia and India platforms.
-The Uniswap listing marks an essential milestone for the MarTech platform, which leverages AI (artificial intelligence), NFTs (non-fungible tokens) and blockchain technology, enabling brands to reach their digital marketing goals.dailyhodl.com
+[PRESS RELEASE – Singapore, Singapore, 11th October 2021].
+Ojamu is excited to announce the listing of its native OJA token on the Uniswap platform, after selling out its IDO in minutes in the first ever triple-IDO on the PAID/IGNITION Global, Asia and India platforms.
+The Uniswap listing marks an essential milestone for the MarTech platform which leverages Ai (Artificial Intelligence), NFTs (Non-Fungible Tokens), and Blockchain technology, enabling Brands to reach their digital marketing goals.cryptopotato.com

 Comments / 0